jessicakilby/FoodHub/README.md

 - Identified missing values and non-standard entries such as `'Not given'` in the `rating` column.
 - Generated descriptive statistics and observations to support future imputation and modeling.
 - Documented insights in Markdown cells for clarity and stakeholder readability.

+**2025-09-23**
+Completed Section 2 (Questions 6–11) of the analysis.
+- Performed univariate analysis on `cost_of_the_order` and `delivery_time`, including summary statistics and visualizations.
+- Calculated the percentage of orders exceeding $20 and visualized the result using a pie chart.
+- Determined the mean delivery time and formatted it for professional reporting.
+- Identified the top five customers by order count and extracted their IDs for further analysis.
+- Composed stakeholder-ready insights and refined phrasing for observations and README documentation.
+- Identified the most popular cuisine type on weekends using a countplot, highlighting customer preferences by day.